#22 TRENDING IN Mental Health 🔥

 As TikTok usage grows amongst teenagers, so does the fear that they are losing touch with reality.
 Recent years have seen the birth of phrases relating to this disconnection, such as ‘touch grass’ (meaning to get off your device and go outside) and ‘chronically online’ (in reference to someone who spends excessive time on the internet).

 The recent tube girl trend is an example of how teenagers are becoming disillusioned from reality.
 In 2023, TikTok user Sabrina Bahsoon made a series of videos dancing on the tube.
-The most popular video attained 2.5 million likes.
+The most popular video garnered 2.5 million likes.

 Her videos sparked a trend where people filmed themselves dancing on the tube and subway and posted it on TikTok.
 While many TikTok users saw the trend as mere fun and games—the hashtag tubegirl has racked up over 92k posts—others focused on the trend's dystopian undertone.